Summary Statement

 In cases where the concession is withdrawn refunds will be made on a pro rata basis.

-Where possible journey times on contracted vehicles will aim to be a maximum of one hour for primary school aged children and 1 hour 15 minutes for secondary school aged children, except in exceptional circumstances eg travel to an out of authority special school.
+Where possible journey times on contracted vehicles will aim to be a maximum of one hour for primary school aged children and 1 hour 15 minutes for secondary school aged children for routes within the city.
+Journey times may exceed this for Schools and Colleges outside of city.

-It is a requirement that a child car seat or booster seat is used for children up to 135cm tall (unless a minibus has ‘fit all’ seatbelts).
-Plymouth City Council will issue a suitable seat to be used on school transport.
+It is a requirement that a child car seat or booster seat is used for children up to 135cm tall.
+PCC will issue a suitable seat to be used on school transport.
 The parent/carer is responsible for returning the seat when it is no longer required.
 Parents/carers will be charged for the cost of a replacement seat should the original not be returned.

 Foster carers who have been issued with a car seat or booster seat by Social Care must make this available for use if the child is to be transported by a vehicle other than the main carers eg a taxi, minibus or staff member’s vehicle.